marinaMiller39636/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to overly complex and hard-to-maintain code.
 Instead, focus on writing clear and understandable code first, and only optimize when profiling identifies performance bottlenecks.

+# 2023-12-14
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write simple, clear code that works correctly first, and then optimize only if performance becomes a problem.